innovasoft-org/libmqttcli/README.md

 # MQTT Client Library
+## Introduction
-Demonstrates usage of the library
+The aim of this repo is to demonstrate possibilities of the library `libmqttcli.a`
+## Features